Breathe New Life into Your Executive Resume

 We all like stories.
 Stories resonate and stick.
 The good ones are memorable, answering questions while still leaving us wanting more.
 Your resume is no different.
 It’s your career story, distilled down into easily absorbed points and powerful impact statements that engage a reader.
 Tell your audience what it was like when you walked into each role.
 Articulate how you progressed through positions, gained rounded business expertise, or knocked down barriers.
 Share big challenges and how they were overcome.

 Rejuvenate your resume by weaving modern tactics throughout it.
 Populate the file with fresh, actionable language, clear industry terms and keywords, and design components that help content pop.

 Amp up your story with supporting metrics, demonstrated achievements, and loads of value-added statements.
 Results sell – so center content around big business impacts and notable improvements in front-loaded statements; not daily responsibilities (snore) in dense-heavy paragraphs.

 Lastly, avoid the urge to fit your story into a box (or a template).
 Craft the file unique to you, your career, and your target audience.
 Share exactly what the reader needs to know to support their decision, and not one word more.
 This means writing lean and clean, maximizing space, and aligning everything you share with audience requirements.

 When all is said and done your new executive resume should be bursting with rich detail and a strong presentation that stimulates and exhilarates.
-Rally the reader from the start to the finish with an executive resume that is full of life – designed to charge your career forward!
+Rally the reader from start to finish with an executive resume that is full of life – designed to charge your career forward!